 In my search for a shar'i definition, the closest issue I could come to was the discussion under the indemnity for abortion.
 In Shi'ah fiqh, the indemnity for abortion differs according to the various stages of pregnancy.
 However, what is relevant to our discussion is the indemnity for the first four months of pregnancy.
-The child in its mother's womb during this time goes through five stages gradually with distinctive names: nutfah, when it is a sperm;
+The child in its mother's womb during this time goes through five stages gradually with distinctive names:

+nutfah, when it is a sperm;

 'alaqah, when it is a blood-like clot;

 muzgah, when it is a lump of flesh;

 'azm, when bones are formed,

 yaksu lahman, when bones are clothed with flesh.

 The first stage is very crucial in our search for the beginning of pregnancy.
 Most ahadith simply say that the lowest indemnity is for aborting "a nutfah sperm."
-(Wasa'il, vol. 19, pp. 169, 237-240) At the first look it would seem that according to theseahadith, pregnancy starts as soon as the sperm enters into the uterus.
+At the first look it would seem that according to these ahadith, pregnancy starts as soon as the sperm enters into the uterus.

 This would mean that preventing the semen from entering into the uterus is allowed but once it has entered the uterus, then it is forbidden to abort it.
 But this is not so.
-This would have been correct if the word "nutfah" is taken only in its literal sense in sperm".
-However, "a in figh and hadith, means word "nutfah" is used both for a sperm as well as for a fertilized ovum.
+This would have been correct if the word "nutfah" is taken only in its literal sense in which it means "a sperm".

+However, in fiqh and hadith, the word "nutfah" is used both for a sperm as well as for a fertilized ovum.
 Fortunately this extended meaning of the word "nutfah" has been clarified in hadith; for example, the following hadith by Imam Zaynu 'l-'Abidin (a.s.).